ItalyPaleAle/traefik-forward-auth/docs/migrating-v3.md

 ## Authentication portals, redirect URL changes, and default portal

-New in v4 is the concept of [authentication portals](./04-authentication-portals.md), which allow both:
+New in v4 is the concept of [authentication portals](./04-authentication-portals.md), which allows both:

 - Configuring multiple auth providers for a single portal.
-For example, allow signing in with both Google and Microsoft accounts.
+For example, allows signing in with both Google and Microsoft accounts.
 - Configure multiple portals for different apps (different Traefik routers).
 For example, you can now use the same instance of Traefik Forward Auth for multiple Traefik routers, with different authentication portals (and providers).

-In the config file (see [`config.sample.yaml`](../config.sample.yaml)), there's a new top-level [`portal`](03-all-configuration-options.md#portal-configuration) array that allows defining portals.
+In the config file (see [`config.sample.yaml`](../config.sample.yaml)), there's a new top-level [`portal`](03-all-configuration-options.md#portal-configuration) array that allows defining portals, each containing one or more identity providers.

 Because of the addition of portals,